danielvijge/squeezebox-youtube/README.md

 This YouTube plugin requires that the Perl installation used to run the SlimServer have various 3rd party modules from CPAN installed:

+    IO::Socket::SSL
     Mozilla::CA
     Net::SSLeay

-    IO::Socket::SSL
-    JSON
+If you are running a Linux distribution, these libraries are already installed, or can easily be installed by your distribution's package manager.
+For example, on Debian based systems you can run

+    # apt-get install libssl-dev
+    # perl -MCPAN -e 'install IO::Socket::SSL'

+This will install all the required modules.

-If running on a normal Linux system these are usually already provided by your distro, but when running SSODS on the QNap NAS, it requires some extra effort
+If you are running SSODS on the QNap NAS, it requires some extra effort

 The folowing steps were tested on a QNap NAS running firmware 4.1.2